 Total Organic Carbon and Conductivity Testing

-Where USP is silent on storage conditions and the stability of prepared Total Organic Carbon (TOC) reference standard solutions, the solutions should be prepared fresh; or used within the expiry if procured from a third party supplier; or used within a timeframe determined by stability studies.
+Where USP is silent on storage conditions and the stability of prepared Total Organic Carbon (TOC) reference standard solutions, the solutions should be 1) prepared fresh or 2) used within the expiry if procured from 3rd party supplier or 3) used within a timeframe determined by stability studies.
 In all cases, USP Reference Material is specified.
-Several factors can influence the stability of reference standard solutions.
-These factors include: temperature, light, oxygen, microbial decomposition, and adsorption to the container surface.
+Several factors can influence the stability of the reference standard solutions.
+These include temperature, light, oxygen, microbial decomposition, and adsorption to the container surface.
 The developments of turbidity, additional color, or performance variability relative to freshly prepared solutions are indicators of instability.
 Most of the suppliers of solutions specify expiry dates.
-But as a practical matter, concentrated reference standard solutions of Sucrose last 3-6 months, and analogous solutions of 1, 4 Benzoquinone last about 2 months, assuming they are stored at appropriate temperatures in appropriate containers and protected from light (for pBQ).
-It is recommended to use refrigeration because this slows down solution degradation, and reduces microbial growth, particularly in the sucrose solution.
+But as a practical matter, concentrated reference standard solutions of Sucrose last 3-6 months, and analogous solutions of 1, 4 Benzoquinone (pBQ) last about 2 months, assuming they are stored at appropriate temperatures in appropriate containers and protected from light (for pBQ).
+It is recommended to use refrigeration since this slows down solution degradation, and reduces microbial growth, particularly in the sucrose solution.

 In Stage 3, a neutral electrolyte (KCl) is added to increase the ionic strength and accurately measure the pH of the solution.
 If the ionic strength of the solution is not increased, the pH measurement will be highly unstable and inaccurate.
 So KCl is added to make a valid pH measurement as a part of the Water Conductivity <645> - Stage 3 test.
-The increase in the ionic strength is needed so that there is minimal concentration gradient across the pH electrode membrane.
+The increase in the ionic strength is needed so that there is minimal concentration gradient across the pH electrode diaphragm/junction.
 A large concentration gradient results in a lack of equilibrium and unstable pH response.